pingidentity/pingdirectory-go-client/configurationapi/docs/AddTwilioAlertHandlerRequest.md

 ### NewAddTwilioAlertHandlerRequest

-`func NewAddTwilioAlertHandlerRequest(handlerName string, schemas []EnumtwilioAlertHandlerSchemaUrn, twilioAccountSID string, senderPhoneNumber []string, recipientPhoneNumber []string, longMessageBehavior EnumalertHandlerLongMessageBehaviorProp, enabled bool, ) *AddTwilioAlertHandlerRequest`
+`func NewAddTwilioAlertHandlerRequest(handlerName string, schemas []EnumtwilioAlertHandlerSchemaUrn, twilioAccountSID string, senderPhoneNumber []string, recipientPhoneNumber []string, enabled bool, ) *AddTwilioAlertHandlerRequest`

 NewAddTwilioAlertHandlerRequest instantiates a new AddTwilioAlertHandlerRequest object This constructor will assign default values to properties that have it defined,